Skip to main content

 Real workbook and add-in scenarios protected with VBA Padlock.

-VBA Padlock code editor showing Excel VBA code to compile
+VBA Padlock code editor showing VBA code extracted from a workbook

 Excel worksheet using a protected custom VBA function